willroberts/raven-shield-2020/CUSTOM.md

 ## Clearing the Content Cache

+Cached content is automatically deleted after 30 days (configurable in `RavenShield.ini`).

-If you want to clear the cache of custom content you've downloaded, open `<YourGameDir>\Cache` and delete its contents.
+If you want to manually clear the cache, open `<YourGameDir>\Cache` and delete its contents.
 The `.ini` file will be automatically recreated by the game.

 ## Running Servers with Custom Content